Mohammad-Hossein-Dlt/Nonogram_JavaVersion/README.md

 # Nonogram Java Version

-Java gui puzzle game as a sample project with java
+### Java gui puzzle game as a sample project with java

 This project is pure java and no framework or library is used

+You can download and run the output of the project from the ExecutableOutput

 ## Main Goal
 The main goal of the project was to strengthen object orientation, and the use of files and media such as sound